 Further down in the same configuration file.
-Comment out these lines in Redis to use only memory instead of the storage disk.
+Comment these lines in Redis to use only memory instead of the storage disk.

 #save 900 1 #save 300 10 #save 60 10000

-The SSD disk writing speed is quite low compared to RAM memory, hence we will be saving the Redis in RAM memory cache instead of disk.
+The SSD disk writing speed is relatively low compared to RAM; hence we will be saving the Redis in the RAM cache instead of the disk.

-Now, close the configuration file and restart the Redis server and php7.3-fpm using below command:
+Now, close the configuration file and restart the Redis server and php7.4-fpm using the below command:

-sudo service redis-server restart sudo service php7.3-fpm restart
+sudo service redis-server restart sudo service php7.4-fpm restart

 The Redis server has been configured and running on the Ubuntu Cloud server.

 Setup Redis Object Cache for WordPress

-We have completed the backend setup of Redis Server.
+We have completed the backend setup of the Redis Server.
 Now we will set up the Redis to run as Object Cache for WordPress Database queries.

 Follow the below steps for Redis Object Cache on WordPress:

 - Login to WordPress Dashboard

-- Navigate to Add New under Plugin menu
+- Navigate to Add New under the Plugin menu

 - Search and Install Redis Object Cache by Till Kruss